 Life Is Short, Live In Dog Years

-Ruffwear Ambassador Mallory Paige recently lost her adventure pal, Baylor the Dog.
-She spent 14 months camping across North America on a motorcycle-sidecar with Baylor – proving you don’t need to be fearless or perfect to live your dreams.
-Baylor lives on in a film about his adventures with Mallory, Operation Moto Dog.
+Mallory Paige spent 14 months camping across North America on a motorcycle-sidecar with Baylor the Dog – proving you don’t need to be fearless or perfect to live your dreams.
+Mallory shared this story with us shortly after Baylor passed away.

 I used to say a dog’s short life was the hardest part about making them your best friend.
 But now I know it’s actually the biggest gift.
 My dog, Baylor, taught me that.